Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 This kind of database is perfect for social network, if you will create one and don't use this kind of database please **NEVER SAY YOU WERE MY STUDENT**, Lol.
 Jokes aside, this database was made for this, so I hope you use it.

-If you want to know a little more about a graph dataase made in Node.js, I wrote this article some time ago  [Levelgraph - Um banco de dados de Grafos para Node.js - Parte 1](http://nomadev.com.br/levelgraph-um-banco-de-dados-de-grafos-para-node-js/).
+If you want to know a little more about a graph database made in Node.js, I wrote this article some time ago (in Portuguese)[Levelgraph - Um banco de dados de Grafos para Node.js - Parte 1](http://nomadev.com.br/levelgraph-um-banco-de-dados-de-grafos-para-node-js/).

 - [Neo4J](http://neo4j.com/)
 - [GraphDb](http://ontotext.com/products/ontotext-graphdb/graphdb-standard/)